paljs/docs/src/pages/plugins/select.md

 ### mergeDeep

-This is a static method which you can use to merge our converted object with your custom object.
+This is a static method that you can use to merge our converted object with your custom object.

-Also you can use it to merge any object with another object.
+Also, you can use it to merge any object with another object.

-You can use if you pass select object inside context.
+You can use it if you pass select objects inside the context.

 ```js{4}
 const resolvers = {